mikeckennedy/python-jumpstart-course-demos/README.md

 # Python Jumpstart by Building 10 Apps Course Demos

-This repository contains all the "handout" materials for my [Python Jumpstart by Building 10 Apps course](https://training.talkpython.fm).
+This repository contains all the "handout" materials for my [Python Jumpstart by Building 10 Apps course](https://training.talkpython.fm/courses/details/python-language-jumpstart-building-10-apps).
 This includes **try it yourself** and **finished** versions of the 10 apps.

-[Register for the course](https://www.kickstarter.com/projects/mikeckennedy/python-jumpstart-by-building-10-apps-video-course) before the Kickstarter closes.
+[Register for the course](https://training.talkpython.fm/courses/details/python-language-jumpstart-building-10-apps) and get started mastering Python today.

 Not familiar with my Python jumpstart course?
 Here's a quick intro video.